-This was a British naval undertaking to facilitate the passage of the JW.59 convoy to ports in the northern USSR, and of the RA.59A convoy back to the UK (15 August/5 September 1944).
+'Victual' was a British naval undertaking to facilitate the passage of the JW.59 convoy to ports in the northern USSR, and of the RA.59A convoy back to the UK (15 August/5 September 1944).

 The JW.59 convoy comprised 34 laden ships including two escort oilers and one rescue ship.
-The close escort for the defence of this convoy comprised, between 15 and 25 August, the 20th and 22nd Escort Groups with the destroyers Keppel and Whitehall, sloops Cygnet, Kite, Mermaid and Peacock, frigate Loch Dunvegan, and corvettes Bluebell, Camellia, Charlock, Honeysuckle and Oxlip.
-Under the command of Rear Admiral F. H. G. Dalrymple-Hamilton, additional cover was provided between 17 and 25 August by the escort carriers Striker and Vindex, light cruiser Jamaica, and destroyers Verulam, Virago, Volage, Whirlwind, Wrangler and Canadian Algonquin.
-Distant cover was provided, under the command of Admiral Sir Henry Moore, by the Home Fleet’s main strength already at sea in ‘Goodwood’ (ii).
+The close escort for the defence of this convoy comprised, between 15 and 25 August, the 20th and 22nd Escort Groups with the destroyers Keppel and Whitehall, the sloops Cygnet, Kite, Mermaid and Peacock, the frigate Loch Dunvegan, and the corvettes Bluebell, Camellia, Charlock, Honeysuckle and Oxlip.
+Under the command of Rear Admiral F. H. G. Dalrymple-Hamilton, additional cover was provided between 17 and 25 August by the escort carriers Striker and Vindex, the light cruiser Jamaica and the destroyers Verulam, Virago, Volage, Whirlwind, Wrangler and Canadian Algonquin.
+Distant cover was provided, under the command of Admiral Sir Henry Moore, by the Home Fleet’s main strength already at sea in 'Goodwood' (ii).